A Parameter-Free Tour of the Binary Black Hole Population: Stop Two: Redshifts

 \textit{1.
 A non-evolving, uniform-in-comoving-volume rate below $z\approx0.4$}.
 At the lowest redshifts, the data do not require the merger rate to evolve with redshift.
 Instead, our autoregressive results are consistent with a rate that remains constant out to $z\approx 0.4$.
 To gauge the significance of this feature, we compute and compare the mean merger rates in two intervals: $0.1<z<0.2$ and $0.3<z<0.4$.
 As shown in the left panel of Fig.~\ref{fig:rate-diagnostics}, we find these mean rates to be consistent with one another, with the mean rate in the $0.3<z<0.4$ interval exceeding the rate in the $0.1<z<0.2$ interval only $\RedshiftSignificancePercentageLowRise$ of the time.

 \textit{2.
 A rise in the merger rate between $z\approx0.4$ and $0.8$}.
-Beyond redshift $z\approx 0.4$, however, we do find a requirement that the merger rate rise by up to an order of magnitude by $z\approx0.8$.
-We quantify the significance of this rise by comparing the mean merger rate between $0.1<z<0.2$ to the mean rate between $0.7<z<0.8$.
+Beyond redshift $z\approx 0.4$, however, the merger rate is required to increase by up to an order of magnitude by $z\approx0.8$.
+We quantify the significance of this rise by comparing the mean merger rate in the range $0.1<z<0.2$ to the mean rate in the range $0.7<z<0.8$.
 As shown in the right panel of Fig.~\ref{fig:rate-diagnostics}, the mean rates in these high- and low-redshift intervals are confidently unequal, with the $0.7<z<0.8$ merger rate exceeding the $0.1<z<0.2$ rate $\RedshiftSignificancePercentageHighRise$ of the time.
 Beyond redshift $z\approx1$, the absence of informative data causes our measurement to asymptote back towards the autoregressive prior, yielding expanding error bars towards higher redshifts.